leohehehe/DA_salary_project/README.md

 # Data Cleaning

 Before EDA and modeling, I spent a decent mount of time cleaning the date so as to generate the ideal foramt for following procedures.
-I made the following changes and created some variables:
+I made the following changes and created some variables:<br />

-· Parsed the numeric data form Salary column & Generated dependent Variable Avg_salary · Conerted hourly wages salries to annual salaries
+· Parsed the numeric data form Salary column & Generated dependent Variable Avg_salary<br />
+· Conerted hourly wages salries to annual salaries<br />
-· Kept the company name only by removing the rate in the Company Name column · Created a new column for the state where the company locate at · Created a new column for the age of the company
+· Kept the company name only by removing the rate in the Company Name column<br />
+· Created a new column for the state where the company locate at<br />
+· Created a new column for the age of the company<br />
-· Created mutilple columns for different skills required for different Data anlyst positions from the job description column:
+· Created mutilple columns for different skills required for different Data anlyst positions from the job description column: <br />

     1. Python
     2. SQL
     3. AWS
     4. Spark
     5. Tableau
     6. Excel
     7. R Studio
-  8. Power BI
+    8. Power BI<br />

- · Created a new column for Job Description Length
+ · Created a new column for Job Description Length<br />
- · Created a new column for Senority
+ · Created a new column for Senority <br />